Mosaicism in Seraphim

 First baby out of NoBand and Snow.
 2012.
 One month old.

-The above 2012 photo of a rather petrified little Seraph demonstrates the Satinette pattern of the juvenile: red wing shield and tail, white everyplace else.
-Note that the pigment distribution is different in this baby, and muted compared to the other (may be dilute, i.e. yellow.)
-The red may be spread and pure, or it may be faint with just the tips of the feathers affected, or some pattern in-between as in this case, but it MUST be in this Satinette distribution.
-The Satinette markings are perfect in this baby – there are no mismarks in the white feathers of the body, neck, and head – but perfection is not required (only desired) in the juvenile phenotype (appearance), as long as the proper genotype (the necessary genes for the basic Satinette pattern) is present.
-You can see this baby is a “lace-wing, lace-tail” specimen now, but you won’t be able to tell that in five months when it turns white.
-With known Seraphim parents, the presence of the Satinette pattern in recessive red or yellow confirms the color pedigree of the young Seraph.
+The above 2012 photo of a little Seraph demonstrates the Satinette pattern of the juvenile: red wing shield and tail with white everyplace else.
+Note that the color is muted compared to the red juvenile in the previous picture due to the presence of the dilute (yellow) gene.
+The Satinette markings are perfect in this baby – there are no mismarks in the white feathers of the body, neck, and head – but perfection is not required (only desired) in the juvenile color phenotype (appearance), as long as the proper color genotype (the necessary genes for the basic Satinette pattern) is present.
+You can see this baby is a “lacewing, lace-tail” specimen now, but you won’t be able to tell that in eight months when it has become pure white.
+The presence of the Satinette pattern in recessive red or yellow confirms the genetic color pedigree of the young Seraph.

 David Coster